 The answer is simple: They can't.
 Yet organisations worldwide are operating without defined competencies for their business analysts.

 For many organisations, in fact, even the title of the person performing 'business analysis duties' can vary widely.
-According to a recent poll, there are several titles used for those performing the 'business analyst' role, as illustrated in Figure 2.
+According to a recent poll, there are several titles used for those performing the 'business analyst' role.

 We know what business analysts do - essentially.
 At the most basic level, a business analyst acts as a translator or liaison between the customer or user and the IT person or group attempting to meet this user's needs.
 But what about the specifics?